 Years later, the director Ava DuVernay used Sister Gertrude’s song I Got a New World in My View in the Martin Luther King Jr biopic Selma, explaining that the music echoed the hopes of the African-Americans marching for their right to vote.

-In our video above, Ben Jaffe, who succeeded his father Allan as the director of Preservation Hall, recounts his family’s relationship with Sister Gertrude and his own memories of the indomitable ‘Nurse of Dr Jesus’, who died when he was nine.
+Ben Jaffe, who succeeded his father Allan as the director of Preservation Hall, recounts his family’s relationship with Sister Gertrude and his own memories of the indomitable ‘Nurse of Dr Jesus’, who died when he was nine.

 ‘People have described her as the Janis Joplin of gospel,’ he says, ‘for the fervour and intensity and the sheer belief in what she was saying.’
 Music producer King Britt, who remixed Sister Gertrude’s album in 2005 to critical acclaim, recalls ‘the first time I heard her voice it just pierced my whole spirit’.